dstraub/cci/README.md

 (mvn install -Plocal -Djboss.as.home=JBOSS_AS_HOME_PATH)

 - cci:
-  Implementation of a litte bit CDI magic, JUnit tests using WELD
+  Implementation of a litte bit CDI magic, JUnit tests using Weld

 - cci-modile:
   JBoss 7 module with some required camel components.

   Unzip the artefact in the jboss-as-xxx/modules directory.

 - cci-testapp:
   Simple REST-application, copy the artefact to jboss-as-xxx/standalone/deployments directory.

   The JMS-samples require an running activemq-broker on the same host (with default port 61616).

   Test the application with
-  curl localhost:8080/cci
+  - curl localhost:8080/cci
-  curl localhost:8080/cci/jms/hallo - routes "hallo" to the topic 'data' curl localhost:8080/cci/file/hallo - routes "hallo" to the jboss-as-xxx/standalone/tmp/end
+  - curl localhost:8080/cci/jms/hallo - routes "hallo" to the topic 'data'
+  - curl localhost:8080/cci/file/hallo - routes "hallo" to the jboss-as-xxx/standalone/tmp/end